Why Your Vacuum Is Smoking or Smells Like Burning

 To keep your vacuum running safely:

-• Replace worn belts and parts before they cause friction.
+• Replace worn belts and parts before they create friction

-• Avoid overuse and allow your vacuum to cool between sessions.
+• Avoid overuse and allow cooldown time between long sessions

-• Watch for early signs such as heat, odor, or noise changes.
+• Pay attention to early warning signs such as heat, odor, or unusual noise

 You can learn more about these advanced models and purchase directly at Narwal AU, which supports flexible payment options including Afterpay, Zip, and Klarna.

-By understanding why your vacuum smokes or overheats and choosing a model designed for safety, you can enjoy cleaner floors and a longer-lasting machine—without the smoke.
+By understanding why your vacuum smokes or overheats and choosing a model designed for safer operation, you can enjoy cleaner floors and a longer-lasting machine without smoke, odor, or costly repairs.